 This is our Eureka Mignon Specialita review.
 This grinder became popular after hardcore espresso fanatics made it one of their favorites.
-Currently, it stays strong, even after newer and fancier models entered the market.
+It stays strong, even after newer and fancier models enter the market.

-Unlike most of its competitors, the Eureka Mignon Specialita has a strong Italian brand backing it, which speaks loud of its build quality, design, and performance.
+Unlike most competitors, the Eureka Mignon Specialita has a solid Italian brand backing it, which speaks loud of its build quality, design, and performance.

-But, the Specialita isn’t an all-purpose grinder, and there are a few things you should know before pulling the trigger on this grinder.
+But the Specialita isn’t an all-purpose grinder, and you should know a few things before pulling the trigger on this grinder.

 That’s why I wrote this article.
 To help you decide if the Eureka Mignon Specialita is the grinder you want for your espresso setup.

-Will it make you feel proud every time you dial in an espresso shot?
+Will it make you proud every time you dial in an espresso shot?

 Let’s find out.

 On balance, the Eureka Mignon Specialita is an excellent home espresso grinder.
-And some of its fans would say that it works just fine in a commercial setup as well.
-So, to decide if it’s the better grinder for you, consider if the key features are sound for you.
+And some of its fans would say it works just fine in a commercial setup.
+So, to decide if it’s the better grinder for you, consider whether the key features sound.

 In short, the Eureka Mignon Specialita rises above the crowd because it has: